 Shiplap Mantel Decor

 This mantel shows how sometimes less is more, particularly when you have an architectural element such as shiplap above it.
-Shiplap is currently quite trendy, but it has classic roots and gives rooms a relaxed, coastal vibe.
-The sparse accessories reinforce the classic simplicity.Continue to 9 of 23 below.
+Shiplap is quite trendy, but it has classic roots and gives rooms a relaxed, coastal vibe.
+The sparse accessories reinforce the classic simplicity.Continue to 9 of 21 below.

 Chinoiserie wallpaper makes a bold statement in this mantel vignette by famed Los Angeles designer Mary McDonald.
 Decorative wall brackets play with the pattern adding some dimension, and fresh flowers enhance the botanical theme.

 Who says you can't have fun with mantel decor?
-Certainly not interior designer Betsy Burnham.
-This living room features a focal point that looks deceptively simple but is teeming with color, style and texture.
-Each element of this mantel, from the screen, to the mantel itself, to the mirror, to the sconces, is totally different from the others, but together they work effortlessly.
+This living room design by interior designer Betsy Burnham features a focal point that looks deceptively simple but is teeming with color, style, and texture.
+Each element of this mantel, from the screen to the mantel itself to the mirror to the sconces, is totally different from the others, but together they work effortlessly.

 Country and Western Mantel Decor

-Taxidermy or bone isn't for everyone, but for a traditional country and western theme it definitely does the trick (faux taxidermy works just as well!).
-Traditional western—or "cowboy"—style accessories dotting the mantel help to reinforce the theme.Continue to 13 of 23 below.
+Taxidermy or bone isn't for everyone, but for a traditional country and western theme, it definitely does the trick (faux taxidermy works just as well!).
+Traditional western-style—or "cowboy"—accessories dotting the mantel help reinforce the theme.Continue to 13 of 21 below.

 Ornate Mantel and Mirror

-An ornate mirror is the perfect compliment to an ornate mantel.
-While decorating rules often talk about contrasting the ornate with the simple, in this case the opposite has been done.
+An ornate mirror is the perfect complement to an ornate mantel.
+Decorating rules often talk about contrasting the ornate with the simple, but in this case, the opposite has been done.
 The look works because the curved mantel is all white and has the effect of almost blending into the wall.
-The eye is drawn upwards to the mirror, which is nicely complimented by simple yellow floral arrangements.
+The eye is drawn upward to the mirror, which is nicely complemented by simple yellow floral arrangements.